beamer-bridge/beamer/docs/source/whitepaper.rst

 The rightful claim of Bob can however be challenged by anyone during its ``claim period``.
 This will start a challenge between him and the challenger, Charles.
 Charles needs to stake a deposit higher than ``claim stake`` to challenge Bob's claim.
-The challenge will be on-going until the end of the ``challenge period``.
+The challenge will be ongoing until the end of the ``challenge period``.

 During the challenge, the contested participant (in turn the claimer and the challenger), can submit a transaction to confirm its position and contest the other party.
 It is required that the new stake of the participant is higher than the current stake of the opponent.
-Everytime a participant responds to the challenge, the termination time of the challenge and underlying claim is extended to be at least ``challenge period extension``, to give time for the other party to respond.
+Every time a participant responds to the challenge, the termination time of the challenge and underlying claim is extended to be at least ``challenge period extension``, to give time for the other party to respond.

 At the end of the challenge period, the last non-contested participant, and thus the participant with the highest stake, wins.
 The claim